Kochi LNG Terminal

 Kochi LNG is a liquefied natural gas (LNG) regasification terminal operated by Petronet LNG in Puthuvype, Kochi, India.

 The LNG terminal has been constructed and commissioned in August, 2013 at a cost of Rs.4,200 crores.

 General Information

 The terminal has been developed by Petronet LNG having the capacity to store and distribute 5-million tonnes per annum.
 The terminal is currently operating at 8 percent capacity.
-The present customers are Fertilisers and Chemicals Travancore (FACT), BPCL (Bharat Petroleum Corporation Limited) and Nitta Gelatin India Ltd. So far, two vessels carrying LNG had berthed at the terminal and had unloaded them.
+The present customers are Fertilisers and Chemicals Travancore (FACT), Bharat Petroleum (BP) and Nitta Gelatin India Ltd. So far, two vessels carrying LNG had berthed at the terminal and had unloaded them.
 Petronet LNG gets the supply of 14.4 lakh tons of LNG per year for the Kochi terminal from the Gorgon project in Australia for a 20-year period as per the deal signed in August 2009.

 Location

 The terminal is located in Puthuvype, around 12 km (7.5 mi) from the city centre.